Brand Strategy

 Is a curved monitor better for work?

 For standard 16:9 monitors, a curve is mostly a matter of personal preference.
-For ultrawide (21:9) monitors, a gentle curve is highly recommended as it makes the edges of the screen easier to see and reduces distortion.
+For ultrawide (21:9) monitors, a gentle curve is highly recommended, as it makes the screen edges easier to see and reduces distortion.

 What does “factory calibrated” mean?